Welcome!

 I am a postdoctoral associate in the Department of Statistical Science at Duke University, working with Prof. David Dunson.
 I received my Ph.D. in Statistics from the Department of Statistics, Texas A&M University, where I was fortunate to be advised by Prof. Huiyan Sang.

-My research interests broadly span three overlapping areas:
+My research expertise broadly span three overlapping areas:

-- Probabilistic clustering, for uncovering latent structures in complex datasets with uncertainty quantification.
+• Probabilistic clustering, for uncovering latent structures in complex dataset with uncertainty quantification.

-My recent research focuses on designing practical Bayesian hierarchical models for the analysis of geospatial data arising from various domains, including ecology and environmental epidemiology.
+My recent research focuses on designing Bayesian hierarchical models for data arising from various domains, including ecology and environmental epidemiology, to answer important scientific question of interest.
 For example, I proposed a new family of generalized linear models for analyzing continuous proportional data, with an emphasis on ecological applications.
 Also, my collaborative projects with Dr. Eun Sug Park include Bayesian hierarchical modeling of chemical exposures and health outcome data.

 I can best be reached through email at changwoo.lee (at) duke.edu.